jaredbucko/jaredbucko.github.io/README.md

-# Jared Bucko Cover Page
+# redirects to portfolio site